-Consistency with the Emission Budgets Set Forth in the SIP The Boston Region MPO conducted an air-quality analysis for the Boston Region MPO's LRTP.
+The Boston Region MPO conducted an air-quality analysis for the Boston Region MPO's LRTP.
 The purpose of the analysis is to evaluate the air-quality impacts on the SIP of the projects included in the LRTP.
 The analysis evaluated the change in CO emissions because of implementing the LRTP.
 The modeling procedures and assumptions used in this air-quality analysis follow the EPA's conformity regulations.
-They are also consistent with the procedures used by the DEP to develop Massachusetts's "1990 Base-Year Emission Inventory," "1996 Reasonable Further Progress Plan," "Post-1996 Reasonable Further Progress Plan," and "1996 Rate of Progress Report."
+They are also consistent with the procedures used by the DEP to develop Massachusetts's "1990 Base-Year"

+Emission Inventory," "1996 Reasonable Further Progress Plan," "Post-1996 Reasonable Further Progress Plan," and "1996 Rate of Progress Report."
 All consultation procedures were followed to ensure that a complete analysis of the LRTP was performed and was consistent with the SIP.

-The primary test for showing conformity with the SIP is demonstrating that the air-quality conformity of this LRTP is consistent with the emission budget set forth in the SIP.
+The primary test for showing conformity with the SIP is demonstrating that the emissions generated by projects in this LRTP is consistent with the emission budget set forth in the SIP.
 The CO mobile-source attainment inventory for 1993 for the nine cities in the Boston area reclassified as being in attainment is 305.43 tons per winter day.
 The projection of mobile sources for the Boston maintenance area is 228.33 tons per winter day for 2010.
-Estimates of CO emissions for the nine cities in the Boston maintenance area for various years are shown in Table 8-3.
-The CO emissions are less than the CO emission budget.
+Estimates of CO emissions for the nine cities in the Boston maintenance area for various years are shown in Table 8.3.
+The CO emissions are less than the CO emission budget in each year.

-TABLE 8-3

-Winter CO Emissions Estimates for the CO Maintenance Area for the Nine

-Cities in the Boston Area
+TABLE 8.3 Winter CO Emissions Estimates for the CO Maintenance Area for the Nine Cities in the Boston Area

-Boston Region MPO Difference (Build

-Year Build Emissions Emission Budget Minus Budget)
+Year Boston Region MPO Build Emissions Emission Budget Difference (Build Minus Budget)

 2020 34.56 228.33 -193.77

 2030 23.32 228.33 -205.01

 2040 18.90 228.33 -209.43